BackofenLab/IntaRNA/README.md

 overall stability and can lead to instable subinteractions when e.g. enclosed by two large interior loops.

+In addition, with `--outNoGUend` one can prohibit weak `GU` base pairs at interaction ends and within interior loops.
+That way, only stable inter-molecular helix ends are considered.

 If you are only interested in predictions for highly accessible regions, i.e. with a high probability to be unpaired, you can use the `--outMinPu` parameter.
 If given, each individual position of the interacting subsequences has to have